awsdocs/aws-freertos-docs/doc_source/qualificationguide/afq-checklist.md

 Use following checklist to help you keep track of qualification items\.

 □ Port Amazon FreeRTOS\.
-Make sure that you have ported and tested the following all of the libraries, according to the instructions in the [Amazon FreeRTOS Porting Guide](https://docs.aws.amazon.com/freertos/latest/portingguide/)\.
+Make sure that you have ported and tested the following libraries, according to the instructions in the [Amazon FreeRTOS Porting Guide](https://docs.aws.amazon.com/freertos/latest/portingguide/)\.
 □ Implement `configPRINT_STRING()` macro\.
 For instructions, see [Implementing the configPRINT\_STRING\(\) macro](https://docs.aws.amazon.com/freertos/latest/portingguide/afr-porting-config.html) in the *Amazon FreeRTOS Porting Guide*\.
 □ Configure FreeRTOS kernel for the target board\.